13 films everyone should watch and why—as voted by you

 - We asked Big Think's readers and staff for their recommendations on films everyone should watch.

-- A collection of fiction and non-fiction works from around the world, these movies will expand your horizons.
+- A collection of fiction and non-fiction works from around the world, these movies will entertain and expand your horizons.

 - The films cover various topics, explore numerous themes, and shed light on several controversial historical events.